harness/ff-dotnet-server-sdk/README.md

 ## Initialization

-`CfClient` is a base class that provides all features of SDK.
+`CfClient` is a main class that provides all features of SDK.

+Class can be accessed as Singleton instance.

 ```
 using io.harness.cfsdk.client.dto;